particl/particl-desktop/README.md

 ### Development with Electron

-1. `git submodule init` (needed only for the first time setup)
-2. `git submodule update` (needed only for the first time setup)
-3. run `ng serve` to start the dev server and keep it running
+1. run `ng serve` to start the dev server and keep it running
-4. in other terminal, install the Marketplace module: `yarn run install:marketplace` (needed only for the first time setup)
-5. and then start it: `yarn run start:marketplace`
+2. and then start it: `yarn run start:electron:dev`
-6. in 3rd terminal, run `yarn run start:electron:dev -testnet -opendevtools` to start the electron application.
-Daemon will be updated and launched automatically.
    * note: this command will auto-refresh the client on each saved change
    * `-testnet` – for running on testnet (omit for running the client on mainnet)
    * `-opendevtools` – automatically opens Developer Tools on client launch
+   * `-skipmarket` – skip launching internal market process

 #### Interact with particl-core daemon